 Allow the engine to cool before changing the engine oil.
 If the engine has been running, use caution when changing the engine oil as it will be very hot.
 You should wear the appropriate protective gear to avoid being burned or exposed to engine oil.

-Check the engine oil daily and after every 4 hours of operation.
-The mower must be level when checking the oil.
-Refer to the Engine Owner's Manual and maintenance schedule for oil recommendation and capacities.
-Hustler[®] Engine Oil is recommended.
+Check engine oil daily and after every 4 hours of operation.
+The machine must be sitting level when checking oil.
+Refer to engine manual and maintenance schedule for oil recommendation and capacities.
+Hustler® Motor Oil is recommended.